Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/tutorials.rst

 * :doc:`first_steps/your_programs`
 * :doc:`first_steps/hello_shark`
 * :doc:`first_steps/general_optimization_tasks`
+* :doc:`first_steps/when_to_stop`
 * :doc:`concepts/misc/versatile_classification`
-* :doc:`first_steps/when_to_stop`

 Overarching concepts
 ++++++++++++++++++++

 Many generic concepts that Shark implements span across the whole library or are relevant in many different application scenarios.
-We collect a number of such generic tutorials here and believe that these are useful if you want to thoroughly familiarize yourself with Shark.
-If you are looking for a quick introduction on how to set up a specific algorithm, look one section down.
+We collect a number of such generic tutorials here which explain these concepts in detail.
+We believe that these are useful if you want to thoroughly familiarize yourself with Shark.
+If you are looking for a quick introduction on how to set up a specific algorithm, take a look at the component specific tutorials further down the page.

-If you are interested in a high-level overview over the Shark design goals (speed, modularity, portability), you can use the following tutorials:
+Before we can introduce the main interface classes of shark, we need to define more properly a few basic terms as well as the design goals.

 * :doc:`concepts/library_design/designgoals`
+* :doc:`concepts/optimization/optimizationtrainer`
+* :doc:`concepts/optimization/conventions_derivatives`
+* :doc:`concepts/library_design/batches`

+The main interfaces, or concepts in shark are the base classes from which nearly all components  are derived.
+These tutorials are meant as a specification of the interfaces as well as the behavior and are written in a more formal language.

 * :doc:`concepts/library_design/models`
 * :doc:`concepts/library_design/losses`
 * :doc:`concepts/library_design/optimizers`